billyhao12/Weather-Dashboard/README.md

 ## Credits

-I created this web page with the support of instructional staff at the University of Washington's Coding Boot Camp as well as my fellow colleagues.
+I created this web page with the support of instructional staff and colleagues from the University of Washington's Coding Boot Camp.

 ## License